 Smart ForTwo insurance groups

-All new Smart ForTwo models – including the EQ electric car – get a three-year/unlimited-mileage warranty.
+All new Smart ForTwo – including the EQ electric cars – get a three-year/unlimited-mileage warranty.
 This is the same guarantee offered by parent company Mercedes on every model from the basic A-Class hatchback to the luxury S-Class saloon.
 In addition, all Smart models come with a 12-year anti-corrosion warranty, covering the car’s paint and body work.

 Smart EQ ForTwos run on a flexible service schedule, indicated by a light on the car’s dashboard.
 The type of service (minor or full) will depend on a variety of factors, including time elapsed and miles driven.
 You can pay for servicing using Smart ServiceCare, which breaks the overall cost down into manageable monthly payments.
 This can cost as little as £20 per month.